ctb/titus-blog/src/research-software-reuse.rst

 reason based on experience -- I respect your right to have an opinion!
-It's the people who blithely dismiss Practice X (version control, usually) because "it's not that important, and I never learned it anyway" that drive me nuts.
+It's the people who blithely dismiss Practice X (version control, usually) because "it's not that important, and I never learned it anyway" that drive me nuts and turn me stabby.

 Punting on software remixability
 --------------------------------